Fiedler's contingency theory of leadership: Definition, examples - LogRocket Blog

 LogRocket identifies friction points in the user experience so you can make informed decisions about product and design changes that must happen to hit your goals.

 With LogRocket, you can understand the scope of the issues affecting your product and prioritize the changes that need to be made.
-LogRocket simplifies workflows by allowing Engineering and Design teams to work from the same data as you, eliminating any confusion about what needs to be done.
+LogRocket simplifies workflows by allowing Engineering, Product, UX, and Design teams to work from the same data as you, eliminating any confusion about what needs to be done.

 Get your teams on the same page — try LogRocket today.

-Note: Editor’s note: This article was reviewed and updated on 17 October 2024 with information about key aspects of Fiedler’s contingency theory, examples of contingency theory in action, and more.